jojozhuang/jojozhuang.github.io/_posts/2016-11-23-creating-mongodb-image-with-dockerfile.md

     </session-config>
 </web-app>
 ```
-### 4.3 Verifying
+### 4.3 Verifying MongoDB Connection
 Run the project and access
 http://localhost:8080/MongoDBDockerfile/productlist.jsp.
 Products are displayed properly.
 ![MIME Type](/public/pics/2016-11-23/productlist.png)
 Try to add, edit or delete product.
-Then, verify the data in workbench, you will see the changes.
+Then, verify the data in MongoDB Shell, you will see the changes.

 ## 5. Source Files
 * [MongoDB Dockerfile](https://github.com/jojozhuang/Tutorials/blob/master/MongoDBDockerfile/Docker/Dockerfile)